...

 In the realm of Texas Family Law, ad litem representation is a lesser-known but crucial element.
 While issues like child support and property division commonly associate with divorce and custody cases, courts often appoint ad litems to safeguard the interests of children or mentally incompetent individuals.
 Understanding the ad litem’s function can be pivotal in comprehending how your family law case may unfold.

 Ad litems are typically appointed by a judge, either at the request of a party or the judge’s own motion.
 Their primary role is to represent the best interests of those unable to represent themselves, such as children or adults who cannot comprehend the legal proceedings.
-In cases involving Child Protective Services (CPS), ad litems may also be tasked with locating missing parents to inform them about legal proceedings.
+In cases involving Child Protective Services (CPS), ad litem representatives may also be responsible for locating missing parents and notifying them about the ongoing legal proceedings.

 Differentiating Ad Litem and Amicus Attorneys